Imperivm: Great Battles of Rome: The Great Battles of Rome Imperivm HD Edition

 In 2018 a group of developers, supported by FX, begun to work on a beta version of the game, which is currently available through the platform Steam.
 The new game is known within its largest community of active gamers as Imperivm III HD.
-A series of constant updates allows the game to feature: improved graphics (HD), new decorative and functional elements of maps, bugs and lag removal, balance of troops, new buildings, new unites, auto-update, new language available (English).
+A series of constant updates allows the game to feature: improved graphics (HD), new decorative and functional elements of maps, bugs and lag removal, balance of troops, new buildings, new unites, auto-update, and new language available (English).